 Why do some film presets create color shifts?

-Color shifts in film presets mimic the unique color reproduction characteristics of different film stocks.
+Color shifts in film preset different film stocks mimic the unique color reproduction characters stocks.
 For example, Fujifilm stocks often emphasize greens, while Kodak films tend to enhance warm tones.

 What is Dazz Cam?

 Dazz Cam is a mobile app that simulates vintage camera effects, including film grain, light leaks, and date stamps typically found in old point-and-shoot cameras.
-Download Dazz cams by search "Dazz Cam" on the app store.
+You can download Dazz Cams by searching "Dazz Cam" on the app store.

 How can you make digital photos look more authentically film-like?